Read Your Equifax Business Credit Report with Insider Knowledge

 The details subsection expands on the highlights section.
 It adds information such as the payment amount and frequency, and if a debt is secured.
 Secured vs. unsecured credit matters a good deal in case of a bankruptcy.
 This is because secured creditors get a favorable place in line for limited asset.

-This next part shows balances, past due amounts, aging categories, and dates of first delinquency (if any).
-These are for the most recent 12 month period.
+This next part shows balances, past due amounts, aging categories, and dates of first delinquency (if any) for the most recent 12 month period.

-The following segment shows trade accounts and so forth, as well as includes balances, aging categories, and a 24-month history.
+The following segment shows trade accounts and so forth.
+And it also includes balances, aging categories, and a 24-month history.

 Next up are public records.
 This section shows more in-depth details on judgments, liens, and bankruptcies.